cgat-developers/ruffus/doc/tutorials/simple_tutorial/step4_split.rst

     ``output_files`` is a list of files which match ``*.chunks``.

-    The first time you run this function ``*.chunks`` will return an empty list but at other times, ``*.chunks`` will match a list of previously created file names some of which will be out of date or superfluous.
+    The first time you run this function ``*.chunks`` will return an empty list because no ``.chunks`` files have been created.

+    After that ``*.chunks`` will match the list of current ``.chunks`` files created by the previous pipeline run.
+Some of these files will be out of date or superfluous.
-    These do not in any way constrain the number of files you actually want to split ``random_numbers.list`` into.

-    However, they may be useful for cleaning up detritus from previous runs (have a look at :ref:`step_4_split_numbers_into_chunks(...) <Simple_Tutorial_4th_step_code>`).
+    These file names are still useful for removing detritus from previous runs (have a look at :ref:`step_4_split_numbers_into_chunks(...) <Simple_Tutorial_4th_step_code>`).

+    Otherwise, you should create the exact ``.chunks`` files which result from splitting up ``random_numbers.list`` without considering what is contained in ``output_files``.